-- 2. How many molecules of ATP are required for synthesis of one molecule of glucose in C3 and C4 pathways ? - 3.
-What part of sunlight is most suitable for photosynthesis? - 4.
-Which one of the photosystems can carry on photophosphorylation independently? - 5.
-Name two plants that can carry out photosynthesis at night. - 6.
+- 4. Which one of the photosystems can carry on photophosphorylation independently? - 5.
+Name two photosynthetic pigments belonging to carotenoids. - 6.
 Name the most abundant enzyme found in the world. - 7.
 Name the scientist who proposed the C_4 pathway.
 Name one such plants. - 8.
 Where does carbon fixation occur in chloroplast? - 9.
-Which compound acts as CO2 acceptor in Calvin cycle ? - 10.
+Which compound acts as CO_2 acceptor in Calvin cycle ? - 10.
 Name the end products of light reaction. - 11.
-Does the photosynthesis occur in moon light ?
-Why ?
+Does the photosynthesis occur in moon light?
+Why? - 12.
+Which part of sunlight is most suitable for photosynthesis.

-- 12. Why does the rate of photosynthesis decline in the presence of continuous light ? - 13.
-Why do green plants start evolving carbon dioxide instead of oxygen on a hot sunny day ? - 14.
+- 13. Why does the rate of photosynthesis decline in the presence of continuous light ? - 14.
+Why do green plants start evolving carbon dioxide instead of oxygen on a hot sunny day ? - 15.
 Fill in the space, left blank in the given table to bring the difference between C_3 and C_4 plants :